spider-rs/spider-py/README.md

 ## Todo

-1. Add thread safe callback handling crawl/scrape.
-1. Add callback Cron.
+1. Port Page function.
-1. Add subscription callback.
+1. Add better docs.

 Once these items are done the base of the module should be complete.
 Most of the code comes from the initial port to Node.js that was done.